Nitrite in Urine: A Comprehensive Guide

 How are Nitrites in Urine Diagnosed?

-Nitrites in urine are diagnosed through a simple and commonly used test known as a urine dipstick test.
-Here's how the diagnosis of nitrites in urine typically happens:
+Nitrites in urine are usually found using a simple test called a urine dipstick test.
+Here’s how it works step-by-step:

 1. Urinalysis